jvitoralb/salon-scheduler-app/README.md

 `2 - My Appointments` Displays a customer's appointments

-After selecting option `2`, the program asks for a phone number, so it look in the database for all appointments under the given user.
+After selecting option `2`, the program asks for a phone number to be able to look in the database for all appointments under the given user.